-In Belgium, food is a big deal and yet the country is only just starting to be recognised as a gastronomic destination.
+Belgium's culinary landscape, rich and unexplored, is gradually gaining acclaim as a haven for gastronomic delights.
 Typical Belgian cuisine isn't that known abroad and beyond the classic “snacks”, such as Belgian chocolate, beer, and waffles, most people couldn’t name a traditional Belgian dish, let alone know where to eat it.

 So I've paired up with Alison from Cheeseweb to put together a list of things to eat in Belgium.
 While Belgium is a young country, you could say these are all traditional Belgian dishes.
 That being said, not all these foods are wildly popular foods in Belgium.
 Some of them we'll gladly order at any cafe, others we associate with our grandparents and the joys of a sturdy, home-cooked meal.